kevin-44/WAX_Creator_API_Integration/README.md

 ### Enable 2FA (Two-Factor Authentication)

-Some [endpoints](https://github.com/OPSkins/trade-opskins-api) and [WAX ExpressTrade](https://trade.opskins.com) itself require **2FA** (*Two-Factor Authentication*) to be enabled on your account, you can do this with the help of your mobile device and the Google Authenticator app; however, it is recommended that you use a different app (this could also be an extension for your desktop browser, such as [Authenticator](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?utm_source=chrome-ntp-icon) - highly recommended!) that shows you your `secret` as it is also required.
+[2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication) (*Two-Factor Authentication*) is required to request a **WAX Creator API Key**, use services such as WAX Trade, and more.
+You can activate 2FA with the help of your mobile device and the Google Authenticator app; however, it is recommended that you use a different app (this could also be an extension for your desktop browser, such as [Authenticator](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?utm_source=chrome-ntp-icon) - highly recommended!) that shows you your `secret` as it is also required.

 > **Note**: Your `secret` is required to generate a valid two-factor authentication code programmatically.
 For instance, the [SendOfferToSteamId](https://github.com/OPSkins/trade-opskins-api/blob/master/ITrade/SendOfferToSteamId.md) endpoint requires that you pass your current valid 2FA code in the request.